agoering/spice-pinball/docs/piezo-sensor.md

 The piezo requires a _vibration_ to sense a signal - it will not respond to a steady constant force.  - there needs to be a vibration generated.
 Piezos are very good at picking up fast events that generate quick taps or knocks, which makes them a good choice for a sensor in a fast-moving pinball game.

 Piezos can be used one of two ways: direct or indirect events.
 A direct contact event would be like a pinball rolling quickly over the piezo.
 An example of an indirect event would be a collision with an object that the piezo is mounted to (so that the piezo itself is never actually touched).
 One problem with using piezos for direct contact events is that you must be careful not to knock the wires off of the piezo.
-The solder connections to the wires are very delicate and it the piezo will no longer work if the wires are shorn off!
+The solder connections to the wires are very delicate and the piezo will no longer work if the wires are shorn off!